Portered Shining Rock

 Description

-Our Appalachian guides feel this is the best backcountry hiking route we run east of the Mississippi River!
-When it comes to trails, views, swimming, and summits it is amazing in that it quite literally has it all despite technically being outside the Smokies.
+When it comes to trails, views and summits this trip is amazing in that it quite literally has it all despite technically being outside the Smokies.
 The difference between this trip and the backpacking version is that porters carry our group gear and supplies in on Day 1 (guests carry their clothing and personal items), set up camp, and hike back in on the final day to break camp and transport our supplies out.
 This is a wonderful way to see experience the Appalachian backcountry while hiking with light daypacks.

 We pick you up in Asheville and shuttle in from Brevard through the Cradle of Forestry area (where American forest conservation began).
 We’ll stop at Looking Glass Falls, a stunning roadside waterfall, on our way to our trailhead.
 The first day of hiking is along the East Fork of the Pigeon River with amazing creek side trekking.
 After Lunch we start a steeper climb to a ridge where we’ll enjoy BIG views of the surrounding Appalachian Mountains.
 Day 1 ends at Shining Rock Gap, where we camp for two nights.
 Shining Rock itself (a stunning and unlikely quartz outcropping) is extremely unique and tends to “floor” even people who have been there before.
 Your guide will give you the “inside” tour of this area before we settle down for dinner.
 The second day we will hike to the top of Cold Mountain, which is relatively challenging, but only with light day packs.
 If we reach the summit we will eat lunch on a massive ledge with views of all the areas we have been hiking.
 Our final day we follow beautiful Shining Rock Creek through it’s amazing valley back down hill to our starting point.